 Written specifically for teens, this book chronicles the Stonewall Riots and the gay rights movement that followed.
 A riveting telling.

-Do you have any LGBTQ history books for kids you love?
+Do you have any LGBTQ books for kids that you love?
 Share in the comments below.